SystemsGenetics/GEMmaker/README.md

 ## Documentation

-The nf-core/gemmaker pipeline comes with documentation about the pipeline: [usage](https://gemmaker.readthedocs.io/en/latest/).
+The gemmaker pipeline comes with documentation about the pipeline: [usage](https://gemmaker.readthedocs.io/en/latest/).

 <!-- TODO nf-core: Add a brief overview of what the pipeline does and how it works -->

 ## Credits

-systemsgenetics/gemmaker was originally written by John Hadish, Tyler Biggs, Ben Shealy, Connor Wytko, Sai Prudhvi Oruganti, F. Alex Feltus, & Stephen Ficklin.
+nf-core/gemmaker was originally written by John Hadish, Tyler Biggs, Ben Shealy, Connor Wytko, Sai Prudhvi Oruganti, F. Alex Feltus, & Stephen Ficklin.

 ## Contributions and Support